I’m all for a fancy appetizer spread, but sometimes the occasion demands good, old-fashioned, cheesy Potato Skins.

 The Ingredients

 - Sharp Cheddar Cheese.
 Melty, golden, and a game-day essential.
 I recommend sharp cheddar.
-Since it is has so much flavor, a little goes a long way.
+Since it has so much flavor, a little goes a long way.

 - Smoked Paprika + Garlic Powder + Cayenne.
 The spices add a subtle smokiness and kick that makes the potatoes more interesting (and addictive).